Random Testing

 Do you do business in states that have medical marijuana laws?

-In time, there will be some sort of law in most US states regarding medical marijuana.
-Just because an employee of yours has a medical marijuana card, does it mean that he can get high at your place of business?
+In time, most U.S. states will likely have some form of law regarding medical marijuana.
+However, just because an employee has a medical marijuana card, does that mean they can get high at your workplace?

-It’s absolutely crucial that you and the leaders of your company decide what rules and policies you will invoke in regards to medical marijuana.
+It’s absolutely crucial that you and your company’s leaders decide what rules and policies to enforce regarding medical marijuana.
+Without clear guidelines, confusion and potential legal issues may arise.

-There are a number ways of ingesting medical marijuana that does not cause a “high” feeling.
-Can these folks work in your factory?
-Do you want them talking to customers?
+There are several ways to consume medical marijuana without experiencing a “high.”
+Can these individuals safely work in your factory?
+Do you want them interacting with customers?
+These are important questions that require careful consideration.

-These sorts of questions need to be answered ASAP as medical marijuana is here to stay and more and more people are using it.
-Get expert advice on the medical marijuana laws in your state so you can make informed decisions.
+Since medical marijuana is here to stay, more people will continue using it.
+Therefore, it’s essential to answer these questions as soon as possible.
+Get expert advice on your state’s medical marijuana laws so you can make informed decisions.

 Will you employ people who are medical marijuana cardholders?
 What about current employees who have a medical marijuana card?